pglen/comlin64/README.md

     the file config_drive and compare it against the output of 'mount' and 'df'.

-Care and feeding:
+## Care and feeding:

-    The initial setup contains two user accounts: 'root' and 'user' and a guest account.
+    The initial setup contains three accounts:
-    root pass: is 'root' (without the quotes) user pass: is 'user' (without the quotes)
+            'root' and 'user'  and a guest account. root  pass: is 'root' (without the quotes) user  pass: is 'user' (without the quotes) guest pass: is 'guest' (without the quotes)

     The pro version has:
         encryption pass is '12345678' (without the quotes)